Group of about 15 people smiling with clipboards on prairie trail

 • explore outdoor spaces in a variety of ecosystems;

-• build connections with university professors;
+• build connections with university researchers;

 • strengthen their curriculum;

-• meet other like-minded teachers;
+• meet like-minded teachers;

 • discuss topics including: